 The New Medway Steam Packet Company was formed in 1919 out of the old Medway Steam Packet Company.
 This had been in operation since 1881 and traced its origins back to 1837.

-As with all old vessels a program of regular maintenance is required, carried out by volunteers in their spare time it is a true labour of love.
+As with all old vessels, a program of regular maintenance is required.
+Volunteers carry out the work in their spare time.
+It is a true labour of love.
 Promain have been assisting many projects such as this one in specifying quality product offering solutions to the age long problem of rust and decay.

 Many of the products suggested will offer 25 years’ service life.
 For the timber, products such as Owatrol D1 and D2 have been specified as favour of varnish, as future preparation will be greatly reduced saving both time and money.